 Abe came home much later than planned.
 When I complained about being left alone to care for Emma without a break, he exploded.
 I should have know better,

-Abe exploded.
+Closing in on me, he fumed in my face.
 "I don't have to answer to you.
 I was working.
 What were you doing?
 Nothing of value, that's for sure."

 Abe crouched down next to me and raised the pillow in the air, he slurred his speech.